chobeat/awesome-critical-tech-reading-list/README.md

 * [The ethics of algorithms: Mapping the debate](https://journals.sagepub.com/doi/pdf/10.1177/2053951716679679) [2016]
 * [The Mythos of model interpretability](https://arxiv.org/pdf/1606.03490.pdf) [2017]
 #### AI and Politics
+* [The Cybernetic Hypothesis](http://theanarchistlibrary.org/library/tiqqun-the-cybernetic-hypothesis) [2001]: Some inspection of how cybernetics (and computing in general) serve an hegemonic capitalist system.
 * [Manufacturing an Artificial Intelligence Revolution](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3078224) [2017]: great analysis of the existing narrative about the "AI Revolution", how it came to be, who profits from it and what's hidden underneath
 * [Why AI is still waiting for its ethics transplant](https://www.wired.com/story/why-ai-is-still-waiting-for-its-ethics-transplant/) [2017]